 Integrations + API Connections

-Form I-9 Compliance LLC offers the tools to seamlessly integrate its Electronic Form I-9 and E-Verify into virtually any new hire process.
+The Form I-9 Compliance electronic Form I-9 and E-Verify application can be integrated with your new hire process.

 Form I-9 Compliance maintains a high availability, virtualized server application and database environment, back-ended by a RAID enabled storage area network (SAN) in SOC 2 Type 2 datacenters.
 The application and database environment incorporates redundant web and database servers, and network security appliances to ensure security, scalability and reliability.
 Additionally, antivirus hardware and software solutions are incorporated on each connected resource.

 The web application is written in the latest version of .NET using ASP.NET Web Forms for web elements, advanced web based technology allows for data validation, responsive user interfaces, and security checks on every page and access level.
 Constant audit trail event logging takes place to comply with Department of Homeland Security (DHS) regulations, rigid electronic signature security standards comply with DHS rules for electronic signatures, scripting languages are not used, Active X controls are not downloaded to client and data is encrypted.
 (Personally Identifiable Information is encrypted ‘at-rest’ and all data is encrypted ‘in-transit’)